-Playa de las Catedrales beach
+Playa de las Catedrales beach - Visitor´s Guide

 Located near Ribadeo, we find this spectacular beach that gives the Espacio Natural de As Catedrais its name.
-This beach is one of Spain´s top natural monuments.
+The Playa de las Catedrales beach is one of Spain´s top natural monuments.
 The natural domes at Playa de las Catedrales or Cathedral beach offer an unusual landscape of arches that make the visitor wonder about the force and beauty of nature.

 The real name of the beach is Playa de las Aguas Santas (beach of sacred waters) though you should better call it Playa de las Catedrales if you ask for directions since it is the way everybody knows it.It is not clear when the beach started to be called like this, though the reason becomes obvious after having enjoyed the 30 meter high cliffs that nature draw and humans emulated in some of Spain´s Gothic cathedrals (including the nearby Cathedral of Santiago de Compostela)

-Playa de las Catedralest- visitor guide
+Playa de las Catedrales Guide

 Where is la Playa de las Catedrales?